paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-018-watershed-protection-and-flood-prevention.md

 <a id="section-1012a"></a>
 ## § 1012a.
 Funding

-In addition to any other funds made available by this chapter, of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this chapter $50,000,000 for fiscal year 2019 and each fiscal year thereafter.
+In addition to any other funds made available by this chapter, of the funds of the Commodity Credit Corporation, the Secretary shall make available to carry out this chapter $150,000,000 for fiscal year 2026 and each fiscal year thereafter, to remain available until expended.

+### Statutory Notes

+#### Amendments
+2025—Pub.
+L. 119–21 substituted “$150,000,000 for fiscal year 2026 and each fiscal year thereafter, to remain available until expended” for “$50,000,000 for fiscal year 2019 and each fiscal year thereafter”.